gxhen/gxhen.github.io/_pages/about.md

 Please send me an email if you are interested in collaborating.

 ## Research Area

-* Internet of Things
-* Wireless security
+We target cutting-edge research at the intersection of wireless communications, artificial intelligence, and cybersecurity.
+My current research interests include but are not limited to:

-* Physical layer security
+* Wireless physical layer security
-* Device authentication
 * Radio frequency fingerprint identification
-* Device free wireless sensing
+* Wireless sensing

 ## News!!!
 * (21 Nov 2023) Our paper, "Towards Receiver-Agnostic and Collaborative Radio Frequency Fingerprint Identification" has been accepted by IEEE Transactions on Mobile Computing.
 [IEEE](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10345732), [arXiv](https://arxiv.org/pdf/2207.02999.pdf).
 The code and dataset are available at [Code and Dataset](https://github.com/gxhen/receiverAgnosticRFFI).